Mezozoysky/cic/README.md

 <!-- /MarkdownTOC -->

-# CICheck
+# cic
-"CI" is for Continuous Intergation and "Check" for checking!
+"ci" is for Continuous Intergation and the last "c" for checking!

 ## Dependencies